 Inquisitive | Restorative | Balanced

-Originally from the Finger Lakes area of New York, Emma developed a love for exploration and adventure from an early age.
-Her first taste of international travel came through her journeys to Latin America, which ignited a passion for discovering new cultures and landscapes.
-Her interest in cultural nuances and language differences between countries led her to complete a Spanish degree.
-During that time she studied abroad in Costa Rica and completed a tourism internship in Buenos Aires.
-After college she moved to Chile and lived for four years in Santiago working as an English teacher, and later spent eight months as a caretaker on a sheep ranch in the Aysen region of Patagonia.
+Originally from the Finger Lakes area of New York, Emma developed a love for exploration and adventure from an early age; her grandfather was an intrepid traveler who spent years exploring Africa and Asia in the 50s and 60s.
+During the holidays, he would share his picture slides from distant lands with the family—inspired by her grandfather, Emma began to plot her own adventures.
+Her first taste of international travel came through her journeys to Latin America in high school and college, igniting a passion for discovering new cultures and landscapes.
+Her interest in the cultural nuances and language differences between countries led her to a Spanish and Latin American Studies degree.
+During that time, she studied abroad in Costa Rica and completed a tourism internship in Buenos Aires.
+After college, she moved to Chile and worked as an English teacher for four years in Santiago.
+Later, she spent six months as a caretaker on a sheep ranch in the Aysen region of Patagonia.

 My Greatest Adventure